paseto-standard/paserk/README.md

-Password-based key-wrapping is provided in PASERK for systems that need password-protected cryptographic secrets, but password-protected keys **MUST NOT** be included in a PASETO header.
+Password-based key-wrapping is provided in PASERK for systems that need password-protected cryptographic secrets, but password-protected keys **MUST NOT** be included in a PASETO footer.

 ## PASERK Implementations